en

 Max People : 8

-Join our expert guide for a journey through Arimatsu’s Shibori legacy.
-Visit the Shibori Museum in Nagoya’s nearby historic district, and immerse yourself in this fascinating art form.
-Finally, unleash your creativity by designing your own Shibori-dyed fabric in a hands-on workshop with a skilled artisan.
+Join our expert guide for a journey through Arimatsu’s shibori legacy.
+Visit the Arimatsu-Narumi Tie-Dyeing Museum and immerse yourself in this living art form.
+Finally, unleash your creativity by designing your own shibori fabric in a hands-on workshop with a skilled local artisan.

-• A unique, creative experience suitable for all ages, perfect for Families and Art Lovers
+• Join this unique and creative experience, suitable for all ages, perfect for families and art lovers

 Experience Price